20 plants you should grow side-by-side

 1. Nasturtiums and cucumbers

-As SF Gate points out, nasturtiums are known for repelling a number of insects.
+Nasturtiums are known for repelling a number of insects.
 But they also function as a distraction to certain aphids, since these common pests actually prefer nasturtiums over other plants.
 As an added benefit, nasturtiums are known to improve the health and flavor of cucumbers.
 Their flowers are edible as well, and make a tasty addition to salads.

 2. Tomatoes and asparagus